Huast568/NasaHackathon/README.md

 3. Run the program

 # CSA Magnetometer Sonifier
-To run this sonifier add the respective folder to your computer and make sure you have installed the requirements found under ``requirements.txt``
+To run the CSA spectra sonifier add the respective folder to your computer and make sure you have installed the requirements found under ``requirements.txt``